-Progress Code PM11IE21F
+Progress Code PM11IE22F

 Module Type Tutorials

 Course Coordinator Ioana Grosu (GROI07)

-Lecturers IB1AF: Silke Röttger (ROTS01)

-IB1BF: Ioana Grosu (GROI07)
+Lecturers IB1AF & IB1BF: Ioana Grosu (GROI07)

 Domain Domain Category PLO's MLO's Tools for Working & Management 22 (TWM22) Organisation & People Draft the strategic cycle of part(s) of the organisation (process and content).
-Student can describe the strategic cycle and the basic steps in a change process.
+Students demonstrate an understanding of the strategic cycle of a company (internal and external environment, financial perspective).
 Tools for Working & Management 23 (TWM23) Organisation & People Assess the impact of change on the organisation.
-Student can use HR and management theories to explain how change impacts people within an organisation.
-Student can describe the strategy of a company in terms of existing models.
+Students demonstrate an understanding of change (a general notion or approach to change, helpful in developing specific ideas for changes that lead to improvement) in organizations.